Current Ambassadors

 Activities: Basketball, Biking, Music, Chess

-Awards & Distinctions: Student Research Week- Medical Sciences 1st Place Winner, Pericarditis research selected for Collin-College District Symposium
+Awards: Student Research Week- Medical Sciences 1st Place Winner, Pericarditis research selected for Collin-College District Symposium, Biology Honors

 Last year, I was a student researcher at Dr. Tracy Clement’s lab where I researched how different biomechanical and material properties impacted the rate at which spermatogenesis occurs in in vitro models.
 This research was vital as it played a dual purpose, potentially aiding infertile males by increasing the rate of spermatogenesis and alternatively decreasing the rate, thereby acting as a contraceptive.
 Through this lab, I developed foundational hands-on laboratory skills and gained reproductive biology knowledge, which I was able to display through a poster presentation during TAMU Student Research Week!